adityajain70/adityajain70.github.io/README.md

 ## Welcome!
 I know this website this very minimal, but I created it just for _you_ - a wonderful grad school admissions committee member!

+I'm curious to explore how programming tools and computing education all together should adapt, to preserve the essense of learning CS in the AI era.
+My research lies at the crossroads of **HCI, CS Education, and AI**.

-Below, you'll find links for relevant work from my past research work, projects, and other academic involvements.
+Below, you'll find links for relevant work from my research experiences, projects, and other academic involvements.

 #### Link to my [CV](/files/Jain_Aditya_CV.pdf)